What is a Water Softener?

 How does the ion-exchange process work?

-Incoming hard water contains hardness minerals - magnesium and calcium - in every drop.
+- in every drop.
 The resin beads inside the cylinders are coated in sodium ions ready to exchange for the unwanted magnesium and calcium in the water.
 As the drop of hard water comes into contact with the resin bead, they switch ions.

 What happens during a regeneration?